Eastern Oregon University > College of Education > Career and Technical Education

 Course Descriptions and Syllabi

-This course is designed to support career and technical education instructors who are new to the teaching profession.
-Through course readings, videos and reflective projects, students will receive a practical introduction to the professional roles and responsibilities of educators as well as an overview of the federal funding (Carl D. Perkins Act of 2006) and program characteristics that support CTE in Oregon.
+This course is designed to support teachers who are pursuing Career and Technical Education (CTE) licensure in Oregon and are either new to the teaching profession or existing teachers adding an endorsement to teach in a career and technical education program of study.
+Through course readings, videos and reflective projects, students will receive a practical introduction to the professional roles and responsibilities of educators as well as an overview of the state and federal funding and program characteristics that support CTE in Oregon.

 Explores principles of human development including physical, intellectual, personality, social development, and motivation theory in relationship to classroom learning.
 Explanations of how learners acquire understanding and how teachers may enhance the process.